Define Void Contract: Everything You Need to Know

 Alternatively, a voidable marriage can be contested in court even after the demise of the contracting parties.
 Most jurisdictions consider a bigamous marriage void from inception.
 Marriage between brothers and sisters, aunt and nephew, uncle and niece or ancestors and descendants are also prohibited by law.

 If you need more information on define void contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.